MarjoleinHordijk/PythonTutorials/docs/source/04_01_IntroPyQGIS.rst

 5. Finding and Using Processing Tools
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We can use processing tools to analyse and manipulate our data, much like we would do if we were using the QGIS graphical interface.
+We can use processing tools to analyze and manipulate our data, much like we would do if we were using the QGIS graphical interface.
 You can run a tool (or algorithm) using the following piece of code.

 .. code-block:: Python